jealous/stockstats/README.md

 The default window is 9.
 Use `StockDataFrame.KDJ_WINDOW` to change it.
 Use `df['kdjk_6']` to retrieve the K series of 6 periods.

-KDJ also has two configurable parameter named `StockDataFrame.KDJ_PARAM`.
+KDJ also has two configurable parameters named `StockDataFrame.KDJ_PARAM`.
 The default value is `(2.0/3.0, 1.0/3.0)`

 #### [CR - Energy Index](https://support.futunn.com/en/topic167/?lang=en-us)